 Run comparison tests

-Use the ValidMind Developer Framework’s run_test function to run built-in or custom tests that take any combination of datasets or models as inputs.
+Use the ValidMind Library’s run_test function to run built-in or custom tests that take any combination of datasets or models as inputs.
 Comparison tests allow you to run existing test over different groups of inputs and produces a single consolidated list of outputs in the form of text, tables, and images that get populated in model documentation.

 You’ll learn how to: